You read that right.

 So the rule that worked for me was about a cup of sugar for every cup of juice.
 And I knew one box of SureJell pectin would work for 3 c. of liquid, so since I had 4 c.
 I added an extra tablespoon full from another box, for good measure.

-If you love this idea, but have no peaches at present, why not pin it on your Pinterest board?
+If you love the idea of peach pit jelly, but have no surplus of peaches at present, why not pin this post on Pinterest?

 - Peach pits and peels from approximately 25 pounds of peaches